rndelic/BOT_Platform/README.md

 3) Engine voice text
 4) Calculate expressions with long fractional arithmetic (+, -, *, / only)
 5) Search entries in groups by keywords / suggestions
+6) Added the ability to overlay text on image
-6) Other funny, but less important things (:
+7) Other funny, but less important things (: